Markyjay/adventureproject3/README.md

 ## UX - User Experience Design

 ### How To Play
 Hunters Arena is a choose your own adventure game.
 You can read more about the general theme on [Wikipedia](https://en.wikipedia.org/wiki/Text-based_game).
 This game is based on "The Running Man" theme by Stephen King only in this case if the protagonist survives they win 10 million.
 The player enters their name in the console, and they are transported to a holding cell deep inside an arena.
-They must escape the holding cell to begin their ordeal.
-The code is based on the name they entered previously.
-The user has three attempts to enter the code correctly otherwise they get locked in the holding cell and must stat the game again.
-If they do guess correctly they escape the cell to a new area which they can explore.
+They must escape the holding cell to begin their challenging ordeal.
+The code to escape is based on the name they entered.
+The user has three attempts to enter the code correctly otherwise they get locked in the holding cell and must start the game again.
+If they do guess correctly they escape the holding cell to a new area which they can explore.
 The user has many paths to follow, a large percent ending in death but they must escape through the exit of the arena to win the game.
-Hunters similar to the general public in stephen king book are hostile and ready to kill, they are not to be trusted.
+Hunters similar to the general public in the Stephen King book are hostile and ready to kill, they are not to be trusted.

 There are different ways to win and lose, depending on the player's memory, luck, and skills.